 Rev. Keith Jones -

-Keith lives in Columbus with his wife and two children.
+Keith lives in Columbus with his wife and three children.
 He served as Associate Pastor at Lakeside Presbyterian Church and as Head Minister of New Hope Presbyterian Church in Chattanooga Tennessee for six and a half years.

 Rev. Charlotte O’Neil is a Teaching Elder member of the Scioto Valley Presbytery.
 Since her ordination 12 years ago, she has served a number of congregations in this presbytery and beyond as a transitional pastor.
 Currently Rev. O’Neil is the Campus Minister for UKirk OSU, the Presbyterian Campus Ministry at The Ohio State University.
 She lives in Columbus with her husband John, and has two grown children.